omdevteam/om/docs_src/docs/installing_om.md

 ## OM on a Laptop/Desktop

-There are three ways to instal OM on a standalone Deskop/Laptop computer.
+There are three ways to instal OM on a standalone Desktop/Laptop computer.

 !!! warning
-    It will only be possible to insall OM on a standalone computer after the first stable release, which is currently being prepared.
+    It will only be possible to install OM on a standalone computer after the first stable release, which is currently being prepared.